If you want to send report layouts to or receive report layouts from other users, use the Import or Export functions.

 After the importing process is finished, the reports appear in the Reports Explorer unless they belong to a folder you don't have rights to, in which case only users with rights to that folder see those reports.

-To send the selected report to someone else, select the Export Selected Report function in the File menu.
+Alternatively, select the Export Selected Report function in the File menu, click the Export button in the ribbon and choose Export Selected Report from the dropdown menu, or right-click the report and choose Export Selected Report from the shortcut menu.
 When prompted, enter the name of the export file to create; the file name defaults to the report name.
 It is automatically given an SFX extension.
-You can then send this file to someone else by attaching it to an email message, by copying it to a CD, etc., and they can use the Import Reports function to add it to their list of reports.
+You can then send this file to someone else (for example, by attaching it to an email message) and they can use the Import function to add it to their list of reports.

-To export a set of certain reports, select the Export Reports function in the File menu.
+To export a set of certain reports, select the Export Reports function in the File menu, click the Export button in the ribbon and choose Export Reports from the dropdown menu, or choose Export Reports from the shortcut menu.
 The Export Reports dialog appears.

 The options in this dialog are: